TessaRidderikhoff/Programmeerproject/PROCESS.md

 - It should be shown if no data is available, instead of doing nothing
 - Create another sankey diagram for comparison
 - Sometimes the tooltips are visible when the element itself is not --> fix that.

+## Wednesday 20-6

+### Done
+- Created another sankey diagram for comparison, was difficult
+- Improved visibility of the title
+- "No data available" added if needed

+### To do
+- Tooltips are not correct for second diagram
+- The map does not correctly update the years, the scatterplot does
+- The scatterplot can not make two different sankey diagrams
+- The links do not match on the second diagram on click